CVE-2026-31181

 Executive summary

-A critical command injection vulnerability in ToToLink A3300R firmware allows unauthenticated attackers to execute arbitrary system commands, potentially leading to full device compromise.
+A critical command injection vulnerability in ToToLink A3300R firmware allows unauthenticated remote attackers to gain full system control.

 Vulnerability